AlabamaASRL/asset_asrl/doc/tutorials/PhaseGuide.rst

     Scale = 10000.0
     phase.addUpperVarBound("ODEParams",0,1.0/10000.0, Scale)

-In addition to placing bounds on variables, you can also place bounds on the outputs of scalar functions of variables.
+In addition to placing bounds on variables, you can also place bounds on the outputs of scalar functions of the variables.
 This is accomplished using the :code:`.addLower/Upper/LUFuncBound` methods as shown below.
 In this example we are showing various ways to bound norm of all of the controls (variables :code:`[7,8,9]` for this contrived ODE) to be between 0 and 1.0.